 8. Joshua Tree National Park, California

-When I visited Joshua Tree, it was to follow in the final footsteps of one of my favorite musicians, Gram Parsons.
-While there I discovered the joy of its inky night skies and its magnificent starscape – especially The Milky Way.
+When I visited Joshua Tree, it was to follow in the final footsteps of one of my favorite musicians, Gram Parsons who stayed and died in Room 8 of the Joshua Tree Inn.
+While there, I discovered the joy of its inky night skies and its magnificent starscape – especially The Milky Way.

-A designated Dark Sky Park, Joshua Tree will in December see an extraordinary show play out across its celestial stage.
-The annual Geminids meteor shower peaks on the 14-15th, this year coinciding with a waxing new moon.
-And that means really, really black skies.
+A designated Dark Sky Park, in December Joshua Tree sees an extraordinary show unfold across its celestial stage.
+The annual Geminid meteor shower is predicted to peak on the night of December 13th.
+And with a waning crescent moon rising several hours after midnight, the meteors will have an inky canvas on which to perform.
 There will be few better places to see it in the Northern Hemisphere.

 9. Nuremberg, Germany

 Truth be told, you can head to any German city in December and you’ll find a fairytale Christmas market.
-I live in Cologne, which has many fantastically festive fares.
-But my pick for the best Christmas market in Germany is the Nuremberg Christkindlesmarkt.
+I live in Cologne, whose Christmas market under the famed Dom is rated among Germany’s best.
+But (whisper it) my pick for the best Christmas market in Germany is the Nuremberg Christkindlesmarkt.

-Brilliantly set up for tourists, there are English language and self-guided tours and events everywhere.
+Brilliantly set up for tourists, there are self-guided tours in English and events everywhere.
 Don’t miss the colorful lantern procession to Nuremberg Castle and, if you have kids, the Kinderweihnacht party on Hans-Sachs-Platz.
 Frohe Weihnachten!

 Regularly cited as the world’s most popular tourist attraction, Angkor Wat rightly tops many travel wish lists.
 Arrive early before the masses to witness the sun rise above it through the morning mist and you’ll understand why.
 For that, you’ll need to base yourself in nearby Siem Reap, a great city in its own right.